 Ben Cardin has been a national leader on health care, retirement security, the environment and fiscal issues as a member of the U.S. Senate and House of Representatives.
 Senator Cardin was first elected to the U.S. Senate in 2006 and he was re-elected in 2012.
-He currently serves on the Environment and Public Works (EPW), Finance, Foreign Relations, and Small Business & Entrepreneurship committees.
-In the 113th Congress, he chairs the Water and Wildlife Subcommittee of EPW and he chairs the East Asian and Pacific Affairs Subcommittee of the Foreign Relations Committee.
+He currently serves as Ranking member of the Small Business & Entrepreneurship Committee.
+He is a senior member of the Environment and Public Works (EPW) and Foreign Relations Committees (SFRC), and also serves on the Finance Committee (SFC).

 The Washington Post has said Ben Cardin has a “command of issues, proven integrity, formidable intellect and an unstinting work ethic,” and that he “is sensible, tough-minded and independent.”
 The Baltimore Sun has said, “He has been able to work both sides of the aisle” to help workers save for retirement and to champion the expansion of Medicare benefits.

 From 1987-2006, Ben Cardin represented Maryland's Third Congressional District in the U.S. House of Representatives.
 In addition to serving on the on the House Ways & Means Committee, he also served on the Budget Committee, Public Works & Transportation Committee, Judiciary Committee, Ethics Committee, House Administration and the Select Committee on Homeland Security.
 In the House, he also served as the senior Democrat on the Trade Subcommittee and Human Resources Subcommittee of the Ways & Means Committee.